connect2brain/mtms/docs/README.md

 # Project Louhi Docs

+The docs are automatically updated when new commits are pushed into `origin/main`.

+Below are the instructions for previewing the documentation locally and also updating them manually, if needed.

 ## Initial set up for git

 Note that to deploy with Git Bash in Windows requires an installation of _rsync_ which does not come by default.